Bonnie Loo: Acting career

-In 2021, she filmed Crouching Tiger Hidden Ghost, The Heartland Hero and

-Key Witness which will broadcast in 2021.

-In Star Awards 2021, Loo obtained her first Top 10 Most Popular Female Artistes award.
+At the Star Awards 2021, Loo obtained her first Top 10 Most Popular Female Artistes award.

 Music career

-Since Campus Superstar, Loo has appeared in other television shows and concerts.
-She was guest star for The Sheng Siong Show on 9 June.
-On 13 July, she performed at the PAssion Pop Concert, part of the People's Association's PAssion Around The Bay.
-She appeared as special guest during the finals of Hey Gorgeous, a campus talent search on 15 July.

 Subsequently, Loo was signed to one of Asia's key music labels, S2S Pte.
 Ltd., as a result of her win on Campus SuperStar.
 During an interview, Loo mentioned that she would take a break from her studies and embark on her singing career after completing her GCE O-Level examinations.

-From 24 July to 3 August 2014, she starred in Innamorati.

-On 30 September 2014, Loo released her first single, entitled "Don’t Want To Admit" (不想承认), which is included in her debut album, "Bonnie 羅美儀", which was released on 2 October 2014.
-Her second single was "YOLO".

-In May 2015, she appeared in auditions for the fourth season of The Voice of China, but was not chosen to represent Singapore in the actual competition.

-She featured in The Crescendo Concert on 14 November 2015.
-The concert traced the evolution of Singapore Mandarin music.

-She was nominated in the Star Awards 2016 for the Best Theme Song for "未知数" in "Tiger Mum".

-Subsequently, Loo was nominated for Best Theme Song in the Star Awards in 2016, with "未知数".
-She also released a cover of Korean song "Banmal Song" and a music video of "守护你" and "等一等爱情", from Drama Hero.

-In 2017, she was selected for "Crescendo The Musical", based on Crescendo in which she reprised her role as Ya Fang.

 On 9 December 2017, Loo held her first music showcase (美仪首歌) at the 2mm Talent Hub.
-She held a second music showcase, "Bonnie's Tribute to Singapore Music" (美仪首歌2), as part of Esplanade's Huayi - Chinese Festival of Arts on 1 March 2018.
+She held a second music showcase, "Bonnie's Tribute to Singapore Music" (美仪首歌2), as part of Esplanade's Huayi – Chinese Festival of Arts on 1 March 2018.